 Have a student or child interested in participating in New York City History Day?
-Examine the 2017 NHD theme Taking a Stand in History through the lens of the Museum’s exhibitions.
-Join us for the following Free Educator Evenings featuring curator-led tours followed by workshops showcasing best practices for participating in the 2017 competition.
+Examine the 2018 NHD theme “Conflict & Compromise” through the lens of the Museum’s exhibitions.
+Join us for the following Free Educator Evenings featuring curator-led tours followed by workshops showcasing best practices for participating in the 2018 competition.
+Dates to be determined.

 Educator and Student Resources

 New York City History Day at the Museum of the City of New York is made possible by:

 Susan and Roy Glaser and Kathleen Benson Haskins.